 Irrigation scheduling can be activated by employing a soil moisture sensor, a well-known method.
 Soil moisture sensors have exploded in popularity when dielectric soil water was introduced.
 VWC (volumetric water content) and electrical conductivity (EC). are the two most important metrics to keep an eye on.
 Each plot, or at the very least each set of sprinklers or drippers, has a controller and sensor fitted for precise real-time watering control.
 A specific watering schedule is set and re-programmed for each controller on a regular basis.

 A high number of sensors are needed in each irrigation zone to provide an accurate reading of soil moisture.
-Many controls and sensors are involved and thus far the costs of investing, installing wiring, maintenance, and data handling have been a barrier.
-New, enhanced, and cost-effective monitoring and control systems have been sought by producers as a result of this
+Many controllers and sensors are involved, and thus far the costs of investing, installing wiring, maintenance, and data handling have been a barrier.
+As a result, producers have sought new, enhanced, and cost-effective monitoring and control systems.

-As a result, wireless sensor networks have been implemented throughout the sector.
-Costs for both installation and management are much reduced, yet the end result is the same for consumers.
+Wireless sensor networks have therefore been implemented throughout the sector.
+Costs for both installation and management are much reduced—yet the end result for users is improved accuracy and responsiveness.

 A wide range of LoRaWAN soil moisture sensor system options